temporalio/documentation/docs/system-tools/web-ui.md

    - Keycloak: https://www.keycloak.org/getting-started/getting-started-docker
    - please feel free to [PR or request more help on the Temporal Web repo](https://github.com/temporalio/web/)

-2. You will need to provide a redirect URL to your Oauth Provider.
+2. You will need to provide a redirect URL to your OAuth Provider.
 If you are hosting Temporal Web at `http://localhost:8088` (this is configured by `callback_base_uri` in `server/config.yml`), then it is `http://localhost:8088/auth/sso_callback`.

    - By default, Temporal Web asks for 3 scopes, make sure your provider recognizes these or you may see scope-related errors:
      - `openid` required by some OIDC providers like [auth0](https://auth0.com/docs/scopes/openid-connect-scopes)
      - `profile` for name
      - `email` for email

-## Using Temporal Web for Development
+## Using Temporal Web for development

 Once you have the Temporal Server running locally (use the [quick install guide](/docs/server/quick-install)), you can view the Temporal Web UI at [http://localhost:8088](http://localhost:8088) (this is configurable with the `TEMPORAL_WEB_PORT` environment variable).

 > ⚠️ This is a basic guide to troubleshooting/debugging Temporal applications.
-It is work-in-progress and we encourage [reading about our Architecture](https://docs.temporal.io/docs/server-architecture) for more detail.
-The better you understand how Temporal works, the better you will be at debugging your workflows.
+> It is work-in-progress and we encourage [reading about our Architecture](https://docs.temporal.io/docs/server-architecture) for more detail.
+The better you understand how Temporal works, the better you will be at debugging Workflow Executions.

 If you have the time, we recommend [watching our 19 minute video guide on YouTube](https://youtu.be/PqcVKIxI0nU) which demonstrates the debugging explained below.

-### Basic Debugging on Temporal Web
+### Basic debugging via Temporal Web

 The primary mechanism we recommend for debugging is [Temporal Web](https://github.com/temporalio/web), which is run in a separate process: